revoltchat/legal/Privacy Policy.md

 Since this is an open-source project, we have team members across Europe and North America.
 Your information is stored on our first-party servers in the United Kingdom.

-If you wish to request deletion of any information stored on our servers, including any requests under GDPR or DMCA, please contact us at revolt@insrt.uk.
+If you wish to request deletion of any information stored on our servers, including any requests under GDPR or DMCA, please contact us at [urgent@revolt.chat](mailto:urgent@revolt.chat).

 *Exceptions to third-parties service providers which is used to process your data as mentioned above.*